 The Teaching Studio is a unique space where you can facilitate dynamic class sessions.
 When you teach live online in the studio, you can stand up, move around, and see your students on a big screen.
-Instructors have said that makes teaching in the studio feel less like joining a Zoom call and more like leading an in-person class.
+Instructors have told us that teaching in the studio feels less like joining a Zoom call and more like leading an in-person class.

 Consider dividing your agenda into a series of short activities.
-Here are a few examples:
+For example, you might include any of the following:

 - Give a short (up to 10-minute) lecture to introduce new concepts and set the scene for activities.

 - Create a think-pair-share activity by presenting a prompt to students and engaging them in these steps: